QUENJiX/test.github.io/README.md

 - Function Documentation
 - Program Flowcharts
 - File I/O and Data Persistence
-- User Guide
-- Administrator Guide
+- User Guide & Administrator Guide
+- Navigating the System: Screen by Screen
 - Limitations and Future Improvements
 - Development Notes

 ## Project Overview
 ### Introduction

 JHS-CinePlex is a comprehensive Command Line Interface (CLI)-based movie ticket booking system developed in C. This system provides a complete solution for cinema management, allowing administrators to manage movies and showtimes while customers can browse available movies, purchase tickets, and view their purchase history.
+It features a visually enhanced interface with colors and formatted tables for a professional and user-friendly experience.

 ### System Objectives

-- Provide a user-friendly interface for both administrators and customers
+- Provide a user-friendly and visually appealing interface for both administrators and customers.
-- Enable efficient movie management (add, edit, remove)
+- Enable efficient movie management (add, edit, remove).
-- Facilitate secure user authentication and registration
+- Facilitate secure user authentication and registration.
-- Streamline ticket purchasing process
+- Streamline the ticket purchasing process.
-- Maintain persistent data storage for movies, users, and transactions
+- Maintain persistent data storage for movies, users, and transactions.
-- Generate purchase reports and history tracking
+- Generate purchase reports and history tracking.

 ### Key Features

-- **Dual Role System:** Administrator and Customer access levels
+- **Dual Role System:** Administrator and Customer access levels.
-- **User Management:** Registration and login functionality
+- **User Management:** Registration and login functionality.
-- **Movie Management:** Add, edit, remove movies with showtimes and pricing
+- **Movie Management:** Add, edit, remove movies with showtimes and pricing.
+- **Enhanced Visual Interface:** Features styled headers, color-coded feedback, and aligned tables for improved readability.
-- **Ticket Booking:** Browse movies and purchase tickets with seat availability tracking
+- **Ticket Booking:** Browse movies and purchase tickets with seat availability tracking.
-- **Purchase History:** Track individual and all purchases
+- **Purchase History:** Track individual and all purchases in a clean, tabular format.
-- **Data Persistence:** Save and load data from text files
+- **Data Persistence:** Save and load data from text files.
-- **Default Data:** Pre-populated with sample movies for demonstration
+- **Default Data:** Pre-populated with sample movies for demonstration.

 ### Technology Stack